Enalean/tuleap-documentation-en/languages/en/user-guide/doc.rst

-.. |SYSPRODUCTNAME| replace:: Tuleap

 Document Manager
 ================

 Documentation is probably the second most important deliverable in a software project after the software work products themselves.
-|SYSPRODUCTNAME| provides a specific service to manage your project
+Tuleap provides a specific service to manage your project documents.
-documents.

-Although the |SYSPRODUCTNAME| Document Manager cannot be compared with dedicated document management systems, it is however very handy to publish documents that are critical to your community of users.
+Although the Tuleap Document Manager cannot be compared with dedicated document management systems, it is however very handy to publish documents that are critical to your community of users.
 Examples
 are: Installation, Administration or User Guide, API documentation,